Please come share in an evening of music and stories at the Pioneer Valley Folklore Society Song & Story Swap.

-Looking ahead to next month, the March 6 Song & Story Swap will be held on the 2nd Saturday -- March 9 -- and will present storyteller and humorist Jackson Gillman.
-The theme for the round of sharing will be Home.
+Looking ahead to next month, the March Song & Story Swap will be held on the 2nd Saturday -- March 9 -- and will present storyteller and humorist Jackson Gillman.
+The theme for the opening round of sharing will be 'Green.'

-The Song & Story Swap is held on the first Saturday of each month, excepting July and August, and is jointly sponsored by the Pioneer Valley Folklore Society and the Nacul Center.
+The Song & Story Swap is held on the first Saturday of each month, excepting July and August, and is organized by the Pioneer Valley Folklore Society.
 Visit the Folklore Society website at pvfs.us.